Overview of Banks in the Netherlands

 Cooperative Rabobank was founded in 1898 and is based in Utrecht.
 The bank provides retail banking services, wholesale/corporate banking services, residential and commercial real estate financing, food and agriculture financing, working capital loans and investments, and insurance products.
 It operates through five business segments: Domestic Retail Banking, Wholesale Banking, International Rural and Retail Banking, Leasing Real Estate, and Others.
 In 2016, the bank’s total assets amounted to US$799.4 billion and net profit reached US$2,330 million.

 Founded in in 1817, De Volksbank is based in Utrecht.
 The bank provides various banking products and services to individuals and small businesses.
-It operates under four brands: ASN Bank, BLG Wonen, RegioBank, and SNS, and employs more than 4,000 individuals.
+It operates under four brands of banks in the Netherlands: ASN Bank, BLG Wonen, RegioBank, and SNS, and employs more than 4,000 individuals.
 In 2016, the bank reported total assets of US$73 billion and a net profit of US$391 million.

 Established in 1945, NIBC Bank is a subsidiary of NIBC Holding NV.
-The commercial bank provides corporate banking services and serves corporate clients, entrepreneurial investors, institutional investors, financial sponsors, and retail customers.
+As one of the commercial banks in the Netherlands, it provides corporate banking services and serves corporate clients, entrepreneurial investors, institutional investors, financial sponsors, and retail customers.
 With more than 660 employees, it is headquartered in The Hague.
 As of 2016, the bank’s total assets amounted to US$28 billion and net profit reached US$121 million.

 Achmea Bank was formed in 1995 and is headquartered in Zeist.
-The bank was created from the merger between Zilveren Kruis and Avéro Centraal Beheer Groep (AVCB).
+The bank was created from the merger between two other banks in the Netherlands, Zilveren Kruis and Avéro Centraal Beheer Groep (AVCB).
 It provides mortgage loans and savings accounts to private customers in the Netherlands under the Centraal Beheer, Woonfonds, and FBTO brands.
 It employs more than 150 staff.
 As of 2016, the total assets of the bank were US$17.8 billion and net profit was US$15 million.

-Founded in 1737, F. van Lanschot Bankiers is the oldest bank in the Netherlands.
+Founded in 1737, F. van Lanschot Bankiers is the oldest of the banks in the Netherlands.
 It provides private banking, asset management, and merchant banking services in the Netherlands and Belgium, and employs more than 1,700 staff.
 In 2016, the bank reported total assets of US$17.6 billion and a net profit of US$83 million.